wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 * "http://localhost:8000/app/sum?n1=0.1&n2=2"  should return "2.1" or "2.1000000000" or something equivalent.

 ## Grading (8 points)
-1. Does tables.txt exist and is it accurate?
+1. (1 point) Does tables.txt exist and is it accurate?
 2. (3 points)  Does "/app/time" work?
 3. (4 points)  Does "/app/sum" work?